A reader recently asked: “Is it OK to paint your trim the same color as your walls or do you need to choose different colors?”

 Any other questions, please feel free to shoot me an email or leave it in the comments below.

 I always try my best to answer them.

-Which reminds me… I’ve already answered a popular inquiry on which paint finish to choose in this post, just in case your wondering:)
+Which reminds me… I’ve already answered a popular inquiry on which paint finish, or paint sheen to choose in this post, just in case your wondering:)

 A few more things…